 All lessons are TEKS aligned for Grades 6-12

-Become Project Wild Certified (includes notebook and flashdrive)
+Become Project Wild/Aquatic WILD Certified (includes notebook and flashdrive with all resources)

 Topics Covered: Wildlife in Science Industry, Lab Investigations, Anatomy and Adaptations, Niches and Food Webs, Soils, Plant ID, Wild about Technology, Land Management Tools, Careers, and more!

 Who should attend?